openlookeng/hetu-core/hetu-docs/en/connector/HBase.md

 1. Create a table and directly link to a existing table in the HBase data source.

 2. Create a new table that does not exist in the HBase data source.
+We must specify 'external = false'.

 Below is an example of how to create a table `schemaName.tableName` and link it to an existing table named `hbaseNamespace:hbaseTable` :

+Column mapping format: 'column_name:family:qualifier'

 ```sql
 CREATE TABLE schemaName.tableName (